Lingo (British game show)

-Lingo is a British game show based on the American programme of the same name, the original iteration of the programme was made by Thames Television and Action Time for ITV, running for a single series with host Martin Daniels from 12 May to 14 July 1988.
-A revived version has also aired from 1 January 2021 hosted by Adil Ray.
+Lingo is a British game show.
+The original iteration of the programme was made by Thames Television and Action Time for ITV and is based on the American version, it ran for a single series with host Martin Daniels from 12 May to 14 July 1988.
+A revived version based on the Dutch version has been airing since 1 January 2021 hosted by Adil Ray.

-In the revival version, ITV and Objective Media Group revived Lingo with new presenter Adil Ray.
+In the revival version, Objective Media Group revived Lingo with new presenter Adil Ray.
 The bingo element has been eliminated in the revival, focusing instead entirely on the word guessing game.
-In September 2022, ITV premiered the spin-off Celebrity Lingo, with RuPaul (who is hosting a U.S. revival of Lingo for CBS that is also being filmed in Salford) as host.
+In September 2022, ITV1 premiered the spin-off Celebrity Lingo, with RuPaul (who is hosting a U.S. revival of Lingo for CBS that is also being filmed in Salford) as host.

 Gameplay

 The game is played between teams of two contestants, tasked with solving mystery words.
 The team in control is given the first letter of each mystery word and receives five attempts to guess and spell the word.
 After each guess, the team is told whether their guess contains letters that are in the mystery word and whether or not they are in the correct position.
 The two members of the team alternate taking each guess.

-If the team fails to identify the word within five guesses, fails to make a guess within a time limit, gives a misspelt or otherwise invalid word, control is passed to the opposing team and one of the correct letters is revealed.
+If the team fails to identify the word within five guesses, fails to make a guess within the 10-second time limit of each line on the grid, gives a misspelt or otherwise invalid word (each word is checked to ensure that it appears inside an unnamed dictionary approved for use by ITV), control is passed to the opposing team and one of the correct letters is revealed.

+Contestants who are deaf or hearing-impaired are allowed to have an interpreter on the set, who may interpret between spoken words and sign language.
+However, the interpreter will not help with solving the words.

+Round 1

+Each team solves four four-letter words (three four-letter words in Series 1) worth £200 each, followed by a nine-letter Puzzleword (ten-letter Puzzleword in Series 1) worth up to £300 but its value decreases by £60 per letter after the first one as more letters are revealed.

+Round 2

+Each team solves three five-letter words worth £300 each, followed by a ten-letter Puzzleword (eleven-letter Puzzleword in Series 1) worth up to £500 but its value decreases by £80 per letter after the first one as more letters are revealed.
+In this round, failures can be stolen by opposing teams.
+The team with the least amount of money after Round 1 goes first and the team with the least amount of money at the end of this round is eliminated.